-If you own a home, you’re likely going to need to buy homeowners insurance coverage.
+If you own a home, you’re likely going to need to buy home insurance coverage.
 But is it a requirement?
-You may end up needing to buy home insurance, but it’ll depend on your current situation.
+You may end up needing to buy homeowners policy, but it’ll depend on your current situation.
 Not all homeowners have to buy it if they don’t want to.

 Unlike car insurance, your state will not require you to have any homeowners coverage.
 But this doesn’t make you exempt from buying it.
 Financing a house will likely mean you’ll have no choice but to buy a policy.
 Your bank or lender will most likely require you to have it.
 This is because they also have a financial interest in your home.

-In this article, we’ll take a look at the situations that’ll require you to buy homeowners insurance.
-Some lenders might require you to have a certain type of homeowners coverage.
-This article will break down the types of coverages that lenders might require you to have.
+In this article, we’ll take a look at the situations where homeowners insurance is required.
+Some lenders might demand that you have a certain type of coverage, which we’ll spell out.
 We’ll also explain why buying homeowners is the best course of action regardless of any requirements.

 It’s common to take out a loan to buy a house.
 This also means that you’ll have to follow your lender’s requirements.
-They’ll likely require you to have a homeowners policy.
+They’ll likely require that you have a homeowners policy.
 This is because they also have a financial stake in the property.
 So, they want to protect their asset from any perils that could cause expensive damages.

 Lenders may also require you to buy other types of insurance for your home.
 This includes flood and earthquake insurance.
 It all depends on the amount of risk that your area of residence poses.
-Keep in mind that floods and earthquakes aren’t part of home insurance.
+Keep in mind that floods and earthquakes aren’t part of a standard homeowners policy.